 What is Days Sales Outstanding (DSO)?

 The period of time used to measure DSO can be monthly, quarterly, or annually.
-If the result is a low DSO, then it means that the business takes fewer days to collect the receivables.
-On the other hand, a high DSO entails that it takes more days to collect receivables.
+If the result is a low DSO, it means that the business takes a few days to collect its receivables.
+On the other hand, a high DSO means it takes more days to collect receivables.
 A high DSO may lead to cash flow problems in the long run.
 DSO is one of the three primary metrics used to calculate a company’s cash conversion cycle.

 What is the Formula for Days Sales Outstanding?

 To determine how many days it takes, on average, for a company’s accounts receivable to be realized as cash, the following formula is used:

 DSO = Accounts Receivables / Net Credit Sales X Number of Days

-George Michael International Limited reported a sales revenue for the month of November 2016 amounting to $2.5 million, out of which $1.5 million are credit sales, and the remaining $1 million is cash sales.
+George Michael International Limited reported a sales revenue for November 2016 amounting to $2.5 million, out of which $1.5 million are credit sales, and the remaining $1 million is cash sales.
 The accounts receivable balance as of month-end closing is $800,000.

 Given the above data, the DSO totaled 16, meaning it takes an average of 16 days before receivables are collected.
 Generally, a DSO below 45 is considered low, but what qualifies as high or low also depends on the type of business.
 Different industries have markedly different average DSOs.
-Also, cash sales are not included in the computation because they are considered as a zero DSO – representing no time waiting from the sale date to receipt of cash.
+Also, cash sales are not included in the computation because they are considered a zero DSO – representing no time waiting from the sale date to receipt of cash.

 Download the Free Template